wez0421/xivtools/README.md

 ### Usage
 Talan is largely controlled via the GUI.
 Run with -v or -vv for various amounts of debug info.

-To use it you will first need to install Rust via the [installation instructions](https://www.rust-lang.org/en-US/install.html).
-If given the option, you need the 2018 channel.
-Rust likely requires Visual Studio Community edition to be installed.
+To use it you will want to [download one of the releases](https://github.com/nvll/xivtools/releases), or build it yourself.
+For building, you first need to install Rust via the [installation instructions](https://www.rust-lang.org/en-US/install.html).
+Rust likely requires Visual Studio Community edition to be installed, so unless you're a developer I suggest using a [release](https://github.com/nvll/xivtools/releases)